Strato75/Covid-19_ItalyStats/README.md

 <a href="notebooks/figures/province_choropleth_map_normalized.html">Choropleth map: Cases per 100000 inhabitants per province</a>

+To see time evolution of covid-19 in each province, move the slider on the top of the pages of the following links:

 <a href="notebooks/figures/timesliderchoroplet_prov_totcasi.html">Time evolution choropleth map: Total cases per province</a>

 <a href="notebooks/figures/timesliderchoroplet_prov_totcasi_norm.html">Time evolution choropleth map: Cases per 100000 inhabitants per province</a>